KushagraSrivastava001/accelaratedTraining.js/README.md

-# accelaratedTraining.js
-contains all basic and intermediate knowledge for a js developer///
+repo contains js code for beginners and intermediate devs.